 Listen to the podcast

 The Lord has been merciful to His church by giving us better ways and means to respond to the problems in our lives.
 A better approach is what counseling offers.
 As with all things, there are limits, and biblical counseling is no exception.
-This method of bringing help to people is not always satisfying in the sense that it will give you exactly what you want the way you want it when you want it.
-Every time.
+The method of bringing help to people does not always satisfy in the sense that it will give you precisely what you want the way you want it, every time.

-Without a clear understanding of what Christian discipleship can do, you can become disappointed with the process, as well as the results you hope to enjoy.
+Without a clear understanding of what you’re about to do, you may be disappointed with the process, as well as the results you hope to enjoy.
 Counseling may be a refreshing drink of water.
 It may guide you, but it won’t change you.

-If you are thinking about receiving counseling, then I want to give you six things to consider before you enter into a counseling season.
-Without knowing these essential elements, you may be disappointed about your experience and possibly miss what the LORD could be writing into your life (Genesis 50:20).
+If your heart’s desire is to change, I want to give you six things to consider before you embark on what I hope is a transformative journey.
+Without knowing these essential elements about life change, you may be disappointed about your experience and possibly miss what the Lord could be writing into your life (Genesis 50:20).

 Before Jesus said these words to the crowd that was following Him, He told them if they did not die, they could not be His disciples (Luke 14:27).
-Before He said that, He told them they must hate their fathers, mothers, brothers, sisters, and even hate their own lives if they wanted to be a follower (Luke 14:26).
-Nothing has changed since then.
+Before He said that, He told them they must hate their fathers, mothers, brothers, sisters, and even hate their lives if they wanted to follow Him (Luke 14:26).
+Nothing has changed since that time.

 Assess yourself: Are you ready to die to yourself?
 Do you know what that means?